RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-8-october-2021.md

 - Refer to the [v6.2.4 release notes]({{<relref "/rs/release-notes/rs-6-2-4-august-2021.md">}}) for important notes regarding the upgrade process.

+- When upgrading a cluster from Redis Enterprise 6.0.8 and earlier to 6.2.8 only, the DMC proxy might crash when proxy certificates contain additional text as comments.
+Redis removes these comments during upgrade, but a change to the v6.2.8 internal upgrade action sequence might cause this problem.

+    If you plan to upgrade from a pre-6.0.8 release to 6.2.8, check whether your proxy certificate includes additional comments and manually remove them.
+The change was reverted in 6.2.10.

-- Upgrades from versions earlier than v6.0 are not supported
+- Upgrades from versions earlier than v6.0 are not supported.

 ### Product lifecycle updates